Seabirds, Pacific Northwest

 The Red Throated Loon is a very common visitor to the Pacific Northwest Coast.
 They only reach up to 65 cm long and are the smallest species of all known Loon species in the wild.
 They are very good at flying with speeds of up to almost 80 km per hour and they can fly for a very long period of time.
 They are very beautiful.

 They have a gray coloring on top and white on the bottom of the body.
 As you can guess from the name, they have also have a reddish patch on the throat.
 However, it isn’t present all year long, but only during mating.
 They are often mistaken for other types of loons when that coloration is missing.
 Their small size should help you identify them though.

-The red throated loon is found throughout the Northern America.
+The Red Throated Loon is found throughout Northern America.
 They live mainly along the water and will very seldom be seen on land.
 They migrate each year to the north to nest in the spring.
 They tend to stay very close to the shoreline as they migrate.

-They go through a molt period when they can’t fly.
+They go through a molting period when they can’t fly.
 This molt is in the late summer months.